Fill out ACORD forms

 Form Purpose Who Files It When to Use

-ACORD 25 (2016/03), Certificate of Liability Insurance Verifies liability insurance coverages and limits in force Insurance agents or brokers on behalf of insured When a third party requires proof of liability coverage
+ACORD 25 (2016/03), Certificate of Liability Insurance Verifies liability insurance coverages and limits for third parties Insurance agents or brokers on behalf of insured When a contract requires proof of liability insurance

-ACORD 140 (2014/12), Property Section (Attach to ACORD 125) Captures property-specific details for commercial insurance underwriting Agents and brokers applying for commercial property coverage When applying for commercial property insurance alongside ACORD 125
+ACORD 140 (2014/12), Property Section (Attach to ACORD 125) Captures property-specific underwriting details for commercial risks Agents and brokers submitting commercial property applications When applying for commercial property insurance coverage

-ACORD 84, Dwelling Fire Application (2013/09) Applies for dwelling fire coverage on residential properties Agents or property owners seeking residential fire coverage When insuring homes, apartments, condos, or co-ops for fire risk
+ACORD 84, Dwelling Fire Application (2013/09) Applies for dwelling fire coverage on residential properties Agents or applicants seeking residential fire insurance When insuring homes, apartments, condos, or co-ops

 Tips for ACORD forms

-The ACORD 25 does not modify your underlying insurance policy or automatically grant additional insured status to a certificate holder.
-If a contract requires additional insured status or a waiver of subrogation, those must be added via policy endorsements — not just noted on the certificate.
-Verify with your insurer that the required endorsements are actually in place before submitting the COI.
+The ACORD 25 Certificate of Liability Insurance is for informational purposes only — it does not modify, extend, or alter the underlying policy.
+If a contract requires Additional Insured status or a Waiver of Subrogation, those must be added via policy endorsements, not just noted on the certificate.
+Confirm with the insurer that required endorsements are actually in place before presenting the certificate to a third party.

 Keep Copies of All Submitted ACORD Forms